 Anna Pavlova (born St. Petersburg, Russia, 1881; died The Hague, The Netherlands, January 23, 1931) was a ballerina.
 She toured worldwide and made ballet more popular.
 She also studied dance of different countries.
 Even when she was famous, she practiced fifteen hours a day.

 David Small (born Detroit, Michigan, 1945) is a writer and illustrator.
-His The Gardener earned him Caldecott Honor Award in 1998.
-His So You Want to Be President? won the 2001 Caldecott Award.
+His illustrations in The Gardener earned him a Caldecott Honor Award in 1998.
+His illustrations in So You Want to Be President? won the 2001 Caldecott Award.
+He received another Caldecott Honor Award in 2013 for One Cool Friend.
 Children can visit his fascinating website at: David Small.

 Jacqueline Woodson (born Columbus, Ohio, 1963) is an AMAZING author of children’s books.
 She has won many awards.
 Miracle’s Boys received the Coretta Scott King Medal.
 Locomotion earned a Coretta Scott King Honor Award.
 Coming on Home Soon earned E. B. Lewis, the illustrator, a Caldecott Honor Award.
 Both Show Way and Feathers obtained Newbery Honor Awards.
 In 2006 Jacqueline received the Margaret A. Edwards Award for Lifetime Achievement.
+She earned a 2015 Newbery Honor Award for Brown Girl Dreaming.
 Children can visit her text-rich and visually appealing website at: Jacqueline Woodson.

 Presidents’ Day is a national holiday.
-Originally meant to honor George Washington and Abraham Lincoln, this day honors all our Presidents.
+Originally meant to honor George Washington and Abraham Lincoln, this day honors all of our Presidents.
 Children could read Anne Rockwell’s book, Presidents’ Day.
+They could also visit the White House site to read a biography of every president, starting with George Washington, at: White House Biographies.
+Children could participate in some Presidential trivia.
 Which President served the least amount of time?
 Which President served the most amount of time?
+Which President received a patent?
+Which President went on to serve on the Supreme Court?

 Abraham Lincoln was shot in 1865.
 He was at Ford’s Theatre in Washington, DC, to see a performance of “Our American Cousin.”
 He died the next day.
 Children could learn more at: Lincoln.
 They could also read Chasing Lincoln’s Killer by James L. Swanson.
 Children could decide how the future of America would have been different if Lincoln had not been assassinated.